TokTok/toxcore/docs/av_api.md

 ```
 int init_receive_audio(codec_state *cs);
 int init_receive_video(codec_state *cs);
-Initialises the A/V decoders.
+Initializes the A/V decoders.
 On failure it will print the reason and return 0.
 On success it will return 1.

 int init_send_audio(codec_state *cs);
 int init_send_video(codec_state *cs);
-Initialises the A/V encoders.
+Initializes the A/V encoders.
 On failure it will print the reason and return 0.
 On success it will return 1.
-init_send_audio will also let the user select an input device. init_send_video will determine the webcam's output codec and initialise the appropriate decoder.
+init_send_audio will also let the user select an input device. init_send_video will determine the webcam's output codec and initialize the appropriate decoder.

 int video_encoder_refresh(codec_state *cs, int bps);
 Reinitialises the video encoder with a new bitrate. ffmpeg does not expose the needed VP8 feature to change the bitrate on the fly, so this serves as a workaround.